 |5.5 – 200||Stable in the position of maximum drag|

 |200 – 500||Unpredictable.
 Disks and plates tend to wobble, while fuller bluff bodies tend to rotate.|

 |500 – 200000||Rotation about the axis of least inertia, frequently coupled with spiral translation.|

 Free-Fall Orientation of Particles

 ** Based on the diameter of a sphere having the same surface area as the particle.

 Irregular particles on falling, will not take up a preferred orientation as would particles having an axis o symmetry and they may fall edgewise, for example.
 The shape and surface of a free-falling particle will thus influence its rate of fall in the sense that the particle will always attain a velocity smaller than that of a smooth, regular sphere of equal radius.

 Dust Particles and Lower Explosive Limits (LEL) – Instruments

 Dust particles have a minimum or lower explosive limit to almost no upper limit.
 Here are examples of minimum explosive limits (oz/ft3): Polystyrene (0.02) Cornstarch (0.04), Coal (0.055), Iron (0.12).

 It is important to note an explosimeter gives a reading as a percentage.
 The reading is based on the percentage of the LEL and not the full concentration of the vapour or gas in the mixture.
-For example a 50% explosimeter reading of a gasoline/air mixture really translates into 0.7% gasoline (50% of 1.4%, the LEL).
+For example, a 50% explosimeter reading of a gasoline/air mixture really translates into 0.7% gasoline (50% of 1.4%, the LEL).
 It is common practice to consider a 10% explosimeter reading or 10% of the LEL, as a safe working area.
-When taking explosimeter readings, consider the possibility that the vapour or gas may have accumulated in recessed areas (top or bottom of tank depending on the density of the gas or vapour).
+When taking explosimeter readings, consider the possibility that the vapour or gas may have accumulated in recessed areas (top or bottom of the tank depending on the density of the gas or vapour).